Atlas VPN vs NordVPN

 FeatureAtlas VPNNordVPN

-Kill switchYes, but aggressive (cuts internet on any disconnect)Yes, system‑wide and app‑level
+Kill switchYes, but aggressive (cuts internet instantly upon disconnect)Yes, available system-wide and per-app

-No‑logs policyClaimed but unaudited; logs IP addresses for website visits and chat; ambiguous deletion policyAudited no‑logs; based in Panama outside Fourteen Eyes
+No-logs policyClaimed but unaudited; collects IP data on site visits and support chatsIndependently audited; based in Panama (outside 14 Eyes alliance)

 Streaming Performance